BAC-DS/bac-ds.github.io/_posts/2025-06-01-dont-panic-datascientists.markdown

 However!
 To the people who have invested their time and money in their passion for data, who have developed their skills to understand statistics & coding, modelling, plotting, dashboards... there is PLENTY still to do, opportunities abound, and I don't see that going away any time soon.

-Pivot your pitch; you're a problem solver who knows advanced coding and statistics.
+Evolve your skills, and update your pitch; you're a problem solver who knows advanced coding and statistics.
 That's a heady combination.
 As a data scientist, you're working across a stack of skills and capabilities.
 If you can own and enable each part, or at least more parts, of the __data --> insight__ pipeline and process, and understand the broader context of the puzzle you're trying to solve, you're of _incredible_ value.

 ## __Accept the situation and adapt!
 And of course: Never 👏 stop 👏 developing 👏 yourself.__